jelurida-dev/app-ledger-ardor-main/README.md

 To run the tests you need to build the app, load it into the Speculos emulator and run the tests from the Ardor node.

 1. Build the Ledger app.
+Note: the E2E suite targets the Nano S build, which this repo no longer produces (and which Speculos releases since Oct 2025 cannot emulate); its CI job has been removed.
+The suite is pending migration to an in-repo test module running against the Nano S+ build.
+The instructions below are kept for reference and require an older `ghcr.io/ledgerhq/speculos` image tag and a Nano S ELF built from an older revision.

 2. Run the app on the Speculos emulator using Docker.
 As an alternative you can use a locally installed Speculos emulator.
 In this case you will need to run the emulator on port 9999 and the API server on port 5000.
-The following command will run the emulator on Docker (note: the suite targets the Nano S build, which Speculos releases since Oct 2025 no longer emulate — pin an older `ghcr.io/ledgerhq/speculos` tag or migrate the suite to another device):
+The following command will run the emulator on Docker:

     docker run --rm -it -v $(pwd):/speculos/apps -p 9999:9999 -p 5000:5000 ghcr.io/ledgerhq/speculos --display headless --seed "opinion change copy struggle town cigar input kit school patient execute bird bundle option canvas defense hover poverty skill donkey pottery infant sense orchard" --model nanos apps/build/nanos/bin/app.elf